04 Aug 2008

 Emmanuel “Arnold” T. Erediano is a journalism graduate of the Lyceum of the Philippines and was a police reporter for People’s Journal Tonight, a leading national publication, for 11 years before he started working for Marianas Variety in 2006.

-Honorio “Junhan” B. Todiño has a bachelor of science degree in commerce from Southwestern University and, starting in 1990, was a reporter for radio/TV and newspapers in central and southern Philippines.
+Honorio “Junhan” B. Todiño has a bachelor of science degree in commerce from Southwestern University and, starting in 1990, was a reporter for radio/TV and newspapers in the central and southern Philippines.
 He is also a former reporter of Island Times in Koror, Palau.

 Younis Art Studio also offers printing and sign services, known as the MV Print Club.